Charlie Don't Surf

 Brando's character supposedly went mad during the Vietnam war.

-If the officers were talking about both the Vietnamese and the Viet Cong, they would simply say Charlie.
+If the officers were referring to all communist forces, including both the North Vietnamese and the Viet Cong, they would simply say "Charlie".

-Of course, they did not go on to mean talk of the Viet Cong and the Vietnamese.
+Of course, these expressions did not go on to mean talk of the Viet Cong and the Vietnamese.

 Surfing During Wartime

 During the movie, Sheen's character meets up with a man named Lance B. Johnson, played by Sam Bottoms.
 Johnson is a gunner's mate.
 He also enjoys the sport of surfing.
-Johnson will surf during the Vietnam war during the Apocalypse Now film.
+Johnson surfs during the Vietnam war in the Apocalypse Now film.

-The trio prepared for an ambush during the scene.
-During the scene, Kilgore instructed a subordinate to get the 8'6" Yater surfboard.
-The subordinate was objecting because it was pretty harried in the area--it was "Charlie's Point."
-That would mean the beach may have been filled with Charlie and Victor Charlie.
-The military code word for the Viet Cong and Vietnamese.
+The trio prepared for an ambush during one of the scenes of this iconic film.
+During the scene, Kilgore instructed a subordinate to get the 8'6" Yater surfboard from a beach they called "Charlies Point".
+The subordinate was objecting because it was pretty harried in the area.
+That would mean the beach may have been filled with Charlie and Victor Charlie, military code words for the Viet Cong and Vietnamese.

-The famous line from Apocalypse Now film comes during this scene.
+The most famous line from Apocalypse Now is spoken during this scene.
 Kilgore promptly tells his subordinate that "Charlie Don't Surf."
 The subordinate is expected to retrieve the board.
-Duvall's character will surf during the scene.
-He is shown surfing the waves of the beach.
+Duvall's character is shown surfing the waves of the beach during this scene.

-Yet, in another scene from the film, a helicopter is seen destroying a Victor Charlie village.
+Yet, at another point in the film, a helicopter is seen destroying a Victor Charlie village.
 Kilgore orders Johnson and his men to surf waves during this scene.
 The Apocalypse Now movie is one of the most popular surf movies of all time.
 It is also popular because of the references to the war.

 What Was the Inspiration Behind the Famous Movie Quote?